cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

 [http://ghostkingdom.pwn.seccon.jp/?url=http%3A%2F%2F2130706433%2F%3Fuser%3Dp4wnp4wn%26pass%3Dpassword123%26action%3Dlogin&action=sshot2](http://ghostkingdom.pwn.seccon.jp/?url=http%3A%2F%2F2130706433%2F%3Fuser%3Dp4wnp4wn%26pass%3Dpassword123%26action%3Dlogin&action=sshot2)

-We can then get the screenshot bot to visit the menu.
+This makes the bot visit the main menu.
 From the returned screenshot we can see that upload is allowed (The link has turned blue), HUZZAH!
 A lead!
 We assumed that this was the most likely way to progress.
 However we're definitely missing a few pieces, a screenshot of a working link does not an exploit make.

-### XSS but not as you know it
+### XSS, But Not as You Know it

 During our initial survey, we found it's possible to send the admin an emergency message.
 Using this feature we can include some CSS as a parameter that gets injected into the page as a style tag.
 What an odd design choice.